milak/graf/README.md

 Graf aims to provide an architecte's tool to render all TOGAF architecte's diagrams.
 The main important feature given by this tool is that it can be based on a standalone database or a CMDB (only ITop for the moment).
 The advantages :
   * all components used in the diagrams are real life components described in the CMDB (Server, Database, Software application, etc.)
   * all the components stored in the CMDB can be linked to Business Domains and Strategic designs
-  * Graf uses standards for the description of the diagrams : BPMN, [TOSCA] (http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.0/TOSCA-Simple-Profile-YAML-v1.0.html "link to TOSCA"), SVG, etc.
+  * Graf uses standards for the description of the diagrams : BPMN, TOSCA, SVG, etc.
   * Graf provides permalink Diagrams to be inserted in Architect documents.

 ## What is the status of this program ?